 Alternatively to using the RR Avatars, you can choose to provide us your .zprj garment files and generated output based on the avatar files you have used in the design process of your garments.

-In this case, please provide the avatar or avatars you are intending to use for your selection of garments beforehand in an .zprj file (single avatar per file) and in addition in either .avt or .obj format prior to the garment datasets.
+In this case, please provide the avatar or avatars you are intending to use for your selection of garments beforehand in an .obj file format and the height of the avatar in cm prior to the garment datasets.
+The .obj export of the avatar should correspond exactly to the avatar used for fitting in your garment project files (size / scale, pose).
 Please note that we need charge per avatar import.

 Color and fabric variants